How to Get a Funded Trading Account with The Funded Trader

 This may be the most important tip of all.
 The skills required to learn how to get a funded trading account, discipline, risk management, and a consistent strategy, are highly transferable.

-The time and energy you would spend navigating TFT's risks, documenting everything, and worrying about payouts could be more productively spent applying those same skills at a firm with a long-standing, proven track record of reliability and stability.
+The time and energy you would spend navigating TFT’s risks, documenting everything, and worrying about payouts is significant.
+Those same efforts could be more productive at a firm with a long-standing, reliable track record.

-The ultimate goal is to get paid for your profitable trading, and the most direct path to that outcome is by partnering with a company where payment is a standard procedure, not a source of constant uncertainty.
+The ultimate goal is to get paid for your profitable trading.
+The most direct path is to partner with a company where payouts are routine, not a source of constant uncertainty.

 6. FAQs